 Personalized separately managed accounts (SMA) have evolved into an effective customized solution that seeks to meet a client’s unique financial objectives.
-Until now, advisors looking for personalized fixed income solutions have needed to factor in key considerations—income requirements, liquidity preferences, investment horizon, credit tolerances and personal values.
-We believe the focus shouldn’t just be on what you earn, but also on what you keep.
+Until now, advisors looking for such custom fixed income solutions have needed to factor in key considerations—income requirements, liquidity preferences, investment horizon, credit tolerances and personal values.
+At Parametric, we believe the focus shouldn’t just be on what you earn, but also on what you keep.

-A tax optimized ladders (TOL) solution aims to optimize the allocation between tax-exempt and taxable bonds based on the client’s tax rate and the relative value between sectors.
+A bond ladder seeks to minimize the impact of interest rate risk by reinvesting maturing bond proceeds at higher interest rates.
+What if that ladder could be constructed with the investor’s tax rate in mind?
+A TOL solution aims to optimize the allocation between tax-exempt and taxable bonds based on that tax rate and the relative value between sectors.
 In short, this method of investing allows an investor to buy the bond with the highest after-tax yield.

-We can compare 10-year A+/A/A- rated corporate yields after tax (adjusted for the marginal tax rate of 32%) with 10-year A+/A/A- rated muni yields going back to 2014.
-When the value is positive (shaded green), corporates provide a higher after-tax yield.
-When the yield differential falls into negative territory (shaded teal), tax-exempt munis are more attractive.
+We can compare 10-year A+/A/A-rated corporate bond yields after tax (adjusted for the marginal tax rate of 32%) with 10-year A+/A/A- rated municipal bond yields going back to 2014.
+When the value is positive (shaded blue), corporates provide a higher after-tax yield.
+When the yield differential falls into negative territory (shaded green), tax-exempt munis are more attractive.

 10-year corporate yield (after tax in 32% bracket) minus 10-year municipal yield

-As expected, tax-exempt munis were more attractive a majority of the time (56% of observations).
-Interestingly, corporates (after tax) were more attractive 44% of the time, even for an investor in a 32% bracket.
+As expected, tax-exempt munis were more attractive 51% of the time.
+Interestingly, corporates (after tax) were more attractive 49% of the time, even for an investor in a 32% bracket.
 In this case, the muni buyer may have benefited by optimizing the allocation of tax-exempt munis and taxable corporates based on relative value.

-Municipal bonds are commonly perceived as the default option given their tax exemption, and investors may assume that these investments are the best for them.
-However, they may fail to consider the change in tax rates that can happen over a portfolio’s life cycle.
+Municipal bonds are commonly perceived as the default option given their tax exemption.
+Investors may assume that these investments are the best for them, but they may fail to consider tax rate changes that can occur over a portfolio’s life cycle.
 Many portfolios remain static with those municipal holdings, rather than adjusting future investments with an eye to maximizing after-tax income potential.

 Percentage of US filers with tax-exempt income by AGI range